Middle-aged women delighted by ugly modern fashions

 Charlie Dimmock

 Like some powerful pagan deity, Charlie reconnected city dwellers with the primeval forces of nature, transforming pokey suburban gardens into pastoral idylls with the judicious use of raised plant boxes.
-Also she had big tits and you could see her nipples.
+Also you could see her nipples.
 Unfortunately, if her popularity was largely the result of nipples it suggests men are little more than slavering beasts.
 And female nipples aren’t that hard to come by, surely?
 Did men in 1997 – when Ground Force started – go to bed with a woman and delightedly exclaim: ‘Oh wow!
 You’ve got them too!’

 Benedict Cumberbatch